-Dr. John Eliason is a Professor of English and the Director of Composition and the Writing Center.
+Dr. John Eliason is a Professor of English and the University Writing Center Director.
 He teaches first-year writing and a variety of upper-division courses in the Writing Concentration.
 His professional areas of interest include writing pedagogy, writing across the curriculum, writing centers, interdisciplinary collaborations, professional writing, reading instruction, and creative nonfiction writing.
 Dr. Eliason serves on the review boards for The WAC Journal and Across the Disciplines.
 He also provides writing consulting services to organizations and works as a freelance writer.

 “Testing the Grounds of Reciprocity and Multilingualism: Forays into Writing Collaborations among L2 and L1 Writers.”
 (With Mary Jeannot.)
 Readings in Language Studies: A Critical Examination of Language and Community.
 6. P. Chamness Miller, B. Rubrecht, E. Mikulec, and C-H. McGivern, Eds.
 International Society for Language Studies.
 Fall 2016.

 “Professional Statements and Collaborations to Support the New Digital Scholar.”
 (With Kelly O’Brien-Jenks.)
 The New Digital Scholar: Exploring and Enriching the Research and Writing Practices of NextGen Students.
 Randall McClure and James Purdy, Eds.
 American Association of Information Science and Technology.
 2013.